PhilippeMarcMeyer/myLichessHomePage/README.md

 ----
 My Lichess Home page modifies the interface of lichess.org using the dark mode
 - Change colors at will by rotation the hue from 0 to 360°
+- Change colors at will by changing the % of saturation from - 35% to + 35%
 - Hide areas on the landing page, if you don't want to see them
 - Hide challenge speed you don't use